George El Andary: Awards and honors

 Dr. Sheikh George El Andary joined the International Group of Archaeology & Museums experts (I.G.A.M) in New York in 1990.
-Due to the international importance of his unique artistic and historical collection, the I.G.A.M ranked him in the third place among international collectors in its annual book issued in October 1991.
-He obtained this classification because he owns the most important collection of genuine historical documents and rare ancient manuscripts in the world reaching today to eight thousand manuscripts in thirty-nine languages, which some are exhibited in the museums worldwide.
+Citing "the international importance of his unique artistic and historical collection", the I.G.A.M ranked him in the third place among international collectors in its annual book issued in October 1991.
+He obtained this classification because "he owns the most important collection of genuine historical documents and rare ancient manuscripts in the world reaching today to eight thousand manuscripts in thirty-nine languages, which some are exhibited in the museums worldwide".

-He was awarded several medals from presidents, ministries, universities and foundations for his researches and special studies in showing some of the ancient cultures through the remaining historical manuscripts; he also honored in his turn many international high-standard personalities very famous in various societies.
+He was awarded several medals from presidents, ministries, universities and foundations for his researches and special studies in showing some of the ancient cultures through the remaining historical manuscripts; he also honored in his turn many international high-standard personalities, famous in various societies.

 Dr. Sheikh George El Andary is a self-made man.
 He raised the name of oriental countries high in the field of his important archaeological and museum researches through hundreds of interviews and audiovisual and written cultural media sessions.
 These sessions were held by the Arabic and international media, local and spatial, for more than thirty five years of his continuous contribution to archaeology and museum sciences in general, and particularly to the manuscripts and historical document's sciences and how to maintain the international legacy, under his direction (and through the mass media) for the international audiences, spectators and readers to connect the youth to the ancient civilizations.